KittyGiraudel/sass-guidelines/index.md

   </div>
 </div>

-At this point, you are free to use this variable wherever you want.
+Now you are free to use this variable wherever you want.
 However, if your usage is strongly tied to a theme, I would advise against using the variable as is.
 Instead, store it in another variable with a name explaining how it should be used.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">